fengxxu/cge/README.md

 conda install -c anaconda numpy pip install z3-solver
 ```
-**Fourthly, open the main.ipynb, select the correct kernal for the notebook, following instructions in the notebook for replicate the experiment**
+**Lastly, open the main.ipynb, select the correct kernal for the notebook, following instructions in the notebook to replicate the experiment**